Hencove/interpayments-parent-theme/readme.txt

 == Description ==

-A starter WordPress theme for HenCove
+A starter WordPress theme for Hencove

 == Changelog ==